evgenyb/evgenyb.github.io/_posts/2020-05-18-provision-grafana-data-source.md

 ```

-With this file in place, I can deploy my data source to test Grafana instance by running this script:
+With this file in place, I can deploy my data source to the `test` Grafana instance by running this script:

 ```bash
 ./deploy-azure-monitor-datasource.sh test foobar-dev.json